 These items include an adjustable stem, padded saddle, wide tires for extra stability, road-smoothing suspension seat post, and geometry for a healthy, upright riding posture.
 According to Trek, this bike was specifically designed to bring people together.
-That means you’re not limited to your work commute – and since it’s backed by Trek’s Lifetime Warranty, you get a companion for the life of the bike.
+That means you’re not limited to your work commute – and since Trek’s Lifetime Warranty backs it, you get a companion for the bike’s life.

 -Best for Carrying Stuff-

 - Rigid aluminum frame and big 24” x 2.6” custom tires

 Don’t waste time searching for sales or bargains if you’ve got a Benno Boost E 10D speed on your radar.
 This eBike is loaded with credentials, components that run the gamut from Shimano to Bosch, and the other brand names found on high-end rides.
 If the route to your office includes challenging terrain or your job entails carting heavy loads, this uncompromising, award-winning Boost E has you covered.